 Section 4.E: Annual Capacity Determination: Any change in the School's approved maximum school enrollment capacity must be achieved through the amendment of this Charter.
-If a change in its maximum school enrollment capacity is desired for an upcoming school year during the term of this Charter, the School must provide notice to the Sponsor of the proposed change in school enrollment capacity and the facts supporting that request no later than February 28 prior to the school year in which the increased capacity is requested.
+If a change in its maximum school enrollment capacity is desired for an upcoming school year during the term of this Charter, the School must provide notice to the Sponsor of the proposed change in school enrollment capacity and the facts supporting that request no later than February

+28 prior to the school year in which the increased capacity is requested.
 The Sponsor shall consider the provisions of Section 1002.33(10), Florida Statutes, when determining whether to approve a requested change in school enrollment capacity.
-Pursuant to Section 1002.331(2)(a), Florida Statutes, modification of the contract capacity of a charter school that has been identified as high-performing by the FLDOE, shall not exceed the maximum capacity established by any applicable certificate of occupancy, certificate of use, fire permit or applicable provision of Article IX, Section 1 of the Florida Constitution or any other law or rule that is applicable to the School.
-The School's governing board shall work in conjunction with the Sponsor to determine the maximum enrollment capacity annually throughout the duration of this Charter in accordance with the factors set forth in Section 1002.33(10), Florida Statutes.
+Modification of the contract_capacity shall not exceed fifteen percent (15%) of the capacity identified in the charter maximum school enrollment capacity shall not exceed the maximum capacity established by any applicable certificate of occupancy, certificate of use, fire permit or applicable provision of Article IX, Section 1 of the Florida Constitution or any other law or rule that is applicable to the School.